nclarius/pyPL/README.md

 - in model checking, print out detailed derivation rather than just final result of evaluation
 - broader coverage:
   - lambda calculus and e-t type theory
-  - more frames for modal logic; temporal logic; model generation and modal logic for intuitionistic logic
+  - more frames for modal logic; temporal logic; first-oder and modal logic for intuitionistic logic;  three-valued logic
   - tableaus with free variables
   - other frameworks and calculi, e.g. DRT, ND